Preservation

 1. Photograph the recipe card in good natural light.
 The whole card, handwriting clearly visible.
 Phone camera is fine.

 4. We frame and ship: your print arrives ready to hang.
-Ships in 5-7 business days.
+Ships within 3-5 business days.

 The original stays wherever it is.
 The print goes on the wall.